magomimmo/modern-cljs/doc/tutorial-20.md

 Successfully compiled "../testing/resources/public/cljs/enfocus.js" in 9.323355 seconds.
 ```

 Ok.
-At least the CLJS compilation is still working, but there are
+The CLJS compilation process is still working, but there are other
-other things that in my opnion could be improved in the project
+things that in my opinion could be improved in the project
 organization of `enfocus`.

 ### Where are my usual project directories?

 As you have seen from the very beginning of the `modern-cljs` series,
-the `lein new <project-name>` command automatically creates both a
+the `lein new <project-name>` command creates both a `src` and a
-`src` and a `test` dirs.
-I tried to understand why `enfocus` adopted a
+`test` dirs.
+I tried to understand why `enfocus` adopted a different
-different directories layout, but I was not able to grasp it.
+directories layout, but I was not able to grasp it.

 We, as users of someone else's code, always start to study a lib by
-first reading its `README.md` file, then by reading its `project.clj`
+first reading its `README.md` file and then by reading its
-to get a first impression of the used components and project
+`project.clj` to get a first impression of the used components and
-structure.
+project structure.

 Most of the CLJ/CLJS repos have the same directories structure, at
 least at the first level.
-Generally speacking there is `project.clj`,
+Generally speacking there is `project.clj`
-a `src` and a `test` directories.
-When a lib has both a CLJ and a CLJS
+file and the `src` and `test` directories.
+When a lib has both a CLJ
-codebase, the corresponding sources and unit tests lay under the
+and a CLJS codebase, the corresponding sources and unit tests lay
-`src/clj`, `src/cljs`, `test/clj` and `test/cljs` directories.
+under the `src/clj`, `src/cljs`, `test/clj` and `test/cljs`
+directories.

 It's my personal opinion that we, as libs developers, should try to be
 consistent with that directories layout, unless there is a very good
 reason for not doing that.

 In the next step, we're going to reorganize the `enfocus` project
-structure following the cited *standard*.
+structure trying to be more consistent with the cited *best practice*.

 ### Normalize the project structure

-First let's see the actual `enfocus` directories layout
+First let's review the current `enfocus` directories layout

 ```bash
 # clean